Paying Taxes 2014: The Global Picture

 The period covered by the study (2004 to 2012) has seen the end of a sustained period of economic growth, a severe recession and a slow recovery.
 Governments continue to be under the pressure balance the need to attract investment and foster growth while generating tax revenues.
-This report finds that governments continue to reform their tax systems despite global economic uncertainty, with 31 economies having taken steps from June last year through May 2012 to make it easier and cost less for small and medium businesses to pay taxes.
-Paying Taxes 2013, a joint effort of the World Bank, IFC, and PwC, looks at tax regimes in 185 economies and finds that the most common tax reform is the introduction or improvement of electronic filing, eliminating the need for 74 separate tax payments and reducing compliance time by almost 200 hours in total.
+This report finds that governments continue to reform their tax systems despite global economic uncertainty, with 32 economies having taken steps from June last year through May 2013 to make it easier and cost less for small and medium businesses to pay taxes.
+Paying Taxes 2014, a joint effort of the World Bank, IFC, and PwC, looks at tax regimes in 189 economies and finds that the most common tax reform undertaken by 11 economies is the introduction or improvement of electronic filing, eliminating the need for 74 separate tax payments and reducing compliance time by almost 200 hours in total.

-- On average it now takes our case study company 267 hours to comply with its taxes, it makes 27.2 payments and pays an average Total Tax Rate of 44.7%.
+- On average around the world it now takes our case study company 268 hours to comply with its taxes, it makes 26.7 payments and has an average Total Tax Rate of 43.1%.